Housing Benefit helps people pay their rent. All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

 Your Housing Benefit is based on your weekly ‘eligible rent’.

-- If you live in a council or housing association property, your eligible rent is normally your actual rent, less any amounts that Housing Benefit cannot cover, such as charges for heating, water or meals.
+- If you live in a council or housing association property, your eligible rent is normally your actual rent, minus any amounts that Housing Benefit can't cover, such as charges for heating, water or meals.
 However, deductions may apply to working-age tenants who are considered to have one or more spare bedrooms – the so-called ‘bedroom tax’.
-To find out more, see the Disability Rights UK information on bedroom tax.

-- If you have been living in privately rented accommodation since before April 2008, your eligible rent is your actual rent, less any amounts that Housing Benefit cannot cover (as above).
+- If you've been living in privately rented accommodation since before April 2008, your eligible rent is your actual rent, minus any amounts that Housing Benefit can't cover.
 The council will also look at whether the amount of rent you pay is reasonable for your particular home and the area you live in, and whether your home is a reasonable size for you and your family.
-There are special rules if you are single and aged under 25.
+There are special rules if you're single and aged under 25.

-- If you have moved into, or claimed Housing Benefit for, private accommodation after April 2008, your eligible rent will not be based on your actual rent, but on a fixed amount called the Local Housing Allowance.
+- If you've moved into, or claimed Housing Benefit for, private accommodation after April 2008, your eligible rent will not be based on your actual rent, but on a fixed amount called the Local Housing Allowance.

 The Local Housing Allowance